Will you take a moment to complete Your Pet Form?

 Beta-glucanase: hydrolyzes and enhances bio-availability of specific types of starch molecules

-PROBLEMS THAT CONTRIBUTE TO POOR HEALTH1.
+WHAT PROBLEMS CONTRIBUTE TO POOR HEALTH?1.
 Food Enzymes:

 The destruction of food enzymes by cooking and processing is likely the most significant factor in causing chronic and degenerative disease in both humans and animals.
 Live food is meant to be a source of enzymes which aid in the process of digestion and help with the conversion of live foods into metabolic enzymes which help maintain normal cellular functions, cleanse toxins and strengthen the immune system.